PaDun/CPTR245HW5/Stutter.md

 }
 ```

-Now obviously this implementation does not capture the real functionality we are looking for, so lets make another test.
+Of course, this implementation doesn't quite capture the functionality we're looking for, so let's make another test (with another omitted file).
 ```java
  @Test
     public void testNewBehavior() {